 Your brand voice should always come first.
 The YouTube video intro you create should suit your brand, and for those that don’t have an established brand yet, you can work on polishing your brand identity first before creating a video intro that will cement your viewers’ perception of your brand in a quick and clear way.
 Make sure you add lyrics to video in a manner and style that matches you brand.

 The song you choose should match your brand’s tone and get your viewers on board.
 Rather than going with popular tracks that everyone else is using, search for seldom-used royalty-free tracks that will set the right tone for your business.
 Make sure the tempo matches the pace of your video to keep things moving briskly forward.
 You can do this easily by adding audio to video.

 With so many different YouTube video intro templates to choose from, it’s easy to let your creativity run wild and forget about the importance of maintaining brand consistency.
 Make sure the colors of your intro video are consistent with all your other assets, such as your banners, thumbnails, and your logo.

-If you are wondering how to make a YouTube intro, know that using the right video editing tools and intro templates you use will determine the quality of your final result.
+If you are wondering how to make a YouTube intro, know that using the right video editing tools and intro templates will determine the quality of your final result.
 Make sure you choose only the best tools to help you create intros that stand out from the rest.
 This also includes tools like Copyleaks to make sure that your video text, audio descriptions, captions, and transcriptions are error-free.
 The right video cropper can also ensure you have the perfect size for any and all social media platforms.

 All successful YouTubers and YouTube channels have a signature video intro sequence that helps to warm up their viewers to the upcoming video.